 Often, there are no symptoms.
 Vision stays normal, and there is no pain.
 However, as the disease progresses, a person with glaucoma may notice his or her side vision gradually failing.
 Objects in the front may still be seen clearly, but objects to the side may be missed.
 As glaucoma worsens, the field of vision narrows and blindness results.
 Optic nerve damage reduces side vision first, and then central vision is affected.
 The result without proper treatment could be blindness.

 Risk factors for glaucoma include ethnicity, increasing age, diabetes, and the presence of glaucoma in another family member.

-Your eye doctor will take a detailed medical history followed by a comprehensive eye examination.
+Your eye doctor will take a detailed medical history and a comprehensive eye examination.
 The pressure inside the eye is called intraocular pressure (IOP), and if it is high, that is often a sign of glaucoma.
 To measure IOP, the doctor uses a tonometer, which may blow a puff of air onto your eye or it may be illuminated blue and gently placed directly on the surface of your eye after you eye has been numbed with topical anesthetic drops.

 Glaucoma may be treated with either medication, laser treatment, or surgery.
 Medication is usually tried first.
 The drugs used are substances that reduce intraocular pressure.
 In general, they either decrease the rate at which aqueous humor is produced in the eye, or they increase the rate at which it is drained off.
 Various individual drugs and combinations of drugs may have to be tried to see which works best for any one patient.

 Some patients do not respond well to medication.
 In such cases, laser treatments to increase the flow of aqueous fluid may be performed.
 For more severe cases or eyes that are not responding well to medications and laser treaments, special shunts may be inserted to open up the canals through which aqueous humor drains out of the eye.
 This surgical procedure provides a filtering channel, relieving the pressure within the eye.